leolion3/Portfolio/Python/KeepBusy/README.md

 This tool requires the Python module `pyautogui`.

+## Adjusting Speed

+To adjust to refresh rates beyond 60Hz, make sure to set the `refresh_rate = 144` to your monitor's refresh rate.
+This will ensure the cursor does not move too quickly.

 ## Usage

 Run the tool from a commandline window (easiest) or double click the file.